-Trevor Packer is the head of the College Board’s Advanced Placement Program®, responsible for the ongoing development and management of 38 AP courses taken each year by 2.5 million students in subjects ranging from Biology and Calculus to Studio Art and World History.
+Trevor Packer, head of our Advanced Placement® Program, is responsible for the ongoing development and management of 38 AP courses taken each year by 2.5 million students in subjects ranging from Biology and Calculus to Studio Art and World History.
 He also leads the Instruction division at the College Board, which includes programs such as SpringBoard and CLEP.

 Trevor earned his bachelor’s and master’s degrees in English from Brigham Young University.